Your One-Stop Shop to Become a Notary in Texas

 Steps to Become a Notary in Texas

-To become a notary in Texas, choose one of the two options below to get started with your notary application and order your notary bond and supplies.
-The American Association of Notaries is authorized by the Texas Secretary of State to electronically submit notary applications and bonds to the State on behalf of notary applicants.
+The American Association of Notaries is approved by the Texas Secretary of State to electronically submit notary applications and notary bonds on behalf of Texas notary applicants.
+Choose an option below to get started.

 Option 1 – Fast Approval (Recommended)